mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ## Step One — Install the Server Components

+First, update your repository lists like this:

+    sudo apt-get update

 TK

 ## Step Two — Configure MySQL and Create Credentials for MediaWiki